yogiklatt/DCS_OperationBaguette/README.md

 Once you play the mission, after a second you will get a selection of settings to adapt the difficulty via the F-10 comms menu.

 ==================================================================

+The main goal of this mission is to destroy a ship and a couple of secondary targets.
+The mission is setup so that it is possible to play them in different ways, with different difficulty settings and air frames.
+You can play it completely harmless or with loads of threats around.

+Supported slots:
+2x F-14B
+2x F/A-18C
+4x AV-8B N/A
+2x A-10C
+2x M2000C
+2x AJS-37
+1x L-39C (invisible observer)

+All planes are only HALF FUELLED UP AND MOSTLY UNARMED!
+You have quite a long way to go so you should consider taking less fuel and do A2A refuelling.

 BRIEFING CONTENTS
 Primary and secondary targets have been stated.